FAQ

 What license is R65?

-MIT.
+R65 is open-sourced under the MIT license.
 Full commercial and open-source use permitted.